Skilled Trades and Apprenticeship

 - Sheet Metal Worker

 - Tool Maker

 - Skilled upgrade courses and retraining courses may be customized to suit the requirements of individual corporate clients.
 Interested persons should contact the Skilled Trades and Apprenticeship Division office for additional information at 313-845-6415.

-Those who wish to apply for admission to the Skilled Trades and Apprenticeship Division must apply in person at the Division's administrative office.
+Those who wish to apply for admission to the Skilled Trades and Apprenticeship Division can visit the 7 Easy Steps to Enroll to get started at HFC.
 Inquiries of a general nature may be made by telephone.
 View the Schedule of Classes/Catalog online.

 Skilled Trades and Apprenticeship Division

 Henry Ford College